CederGroupHub/smol/docs/src/api_reference/moca/sampler.rst

 Sampling
 ========

-This module contains a number of classes for MC sampling.
-The main modules users will generally interact with are :class:`Sampler` and :class:`SampleContainer`. :class:`Sampler` contains a :class:`MCKernel` to implement a specific MC algorithm to sample the :class:`Ensemble` class as well as an
+The main classes users will generally interact with are :class:`Sampler` and :class:`SampleContainer`. :class:`Sampler` contains a :class:`MCKernel` to implement a specific MC algorithm to sample the :class:`Ensemble` class as well as an